BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Additionally, there is an entire industry centered around climate denial.
 Our society has fostered an army of lobbyists whose primary aim is to actively sabotage progress in addressing climate issues.
-In contrast to these deniers, scientists are required to rigorously justify every aspect of their research repeatedly and tend to be cautious about offering concrete advice.
+In contrast to these 'knowledgable' deniers, scientists are required to rigorously justify every aspect of their research repeatedly and tend to be cautious about offering concrete advice.
 Conversely, climate deniers merely need to sow seeds of doubt; their strategy revolves around raising questions rather than providing evidence-based answers.
 This asymmetry in approach creates a challenging environment for advancing scientific understanding and consensus on climate change.

->I think I do it always through stories, never through direct confrontation.
->Because if you directly confront somebody who's thinking polar opposite to you, they don't really listen.
->They are thinking of arguments to refute to. [...]
->The first thing is to listen to them because maybe they've got a point, maybe they're doing something you never thought about.
->But if you still feel that you're right, then you must have the courage of your conviction. -- Jane Goodall

 ## Conclusion